judasgutenberg/Esp8266_RemoteControl/documentation/writing_reports.md

 The reporting system is designed so that new reports can be created entirely within a web-based tool, though one where you have detailed control and vast capabilities.
-The idea here was to make it so you can concentrate on the specific data you want to retrieve (which is always most easily specified in actual SQL) without worrying too much about presentation details, though if you want to worry about that, you can.
+The idea here was to make it so you can concentrate on the specific data you want to retrieve (which is always most easily specified in SQL) without worrying too much about presentation details, though if you want to worry about that, you can.
 Another goal for this reporting system was to make it extermely easy to specify parameters and re-run old reports.